-- 1.3 The Agency shall utilize CDBG Funds to provide childcare and case management for victims of domestic abuse and their children deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement.
-For those Clients with minor children, the Agency agrees to provide the accommodations necessary to allow the children to remain with the respective Client. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.
+- 1.3 The Agency shall utilize CDBG Funds to provide case management and independent living skills training to developmentally disabled persons, including clients aging out of foster care, who are deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.